msitarzewski/ludovision/ai_instructions.md

 ## Memory Bank Structure

-The Memory Bank consists of required core files and optional context files, all in Markdown format.
+The Memory Bank consists of required core files and optional context and tasks files, all in Markdown format.
 Files build upon each other in a clear hierarchy:

 ```mermaid
 flowchart TD